shivaninyc/flight_delays/README.md

 ## Conclusion
 ### Results for Goal 1
-Based on flight information (flight, airline, time, origin, destination etc.) and weather features (temp, humidity, rain, precipitation, snow, snow depth, wind speed etc.), I build a model which will predict if the flight is going to be delayed (more than 15 mins) or not.
+Based on flight information (flight, airline, time, origin, destination etc.) and weather features (temp, humidity, rain, precipitation, snow, snow depth, wind speed etc.), I built a model which will predict if the flight is going to be delayed (more than 15 mins) or not.
 For this I used naive bayes and random forest.
 The results are shown in the table below:

 | Naive Bayes              | Random Forest            |